PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 The language additionally provides us with some more abstract types:
 - `any`: the type defined as having all values (top type), including itself

-Next, we need to define composite types, i.e. types that combine simpler types to construct more complex structures.
-These are still first-order types, as their members are values, but they just have a more complex structure.
+Next, we need to define composite types, i.e. types that combine simpler types to contype more complex typeures.
+These are still first-order types, as their members are values, but they just have a more complex typeure.

 The first two composite types are sum-types (enums) and product-types (tuples).
-These form the basis for constructing algebraic data types (ADTs).
+These form the basis for contypeing algebraic data types (ADTs).

 The sum-type (denoted with the operator `|`), is defined as the set of values resulting from the union of two types.